 Dropping/Withdrawing from Courses

-You may withdraw, or drop, from a course or from the college with a grade of W any time on or before the end of the 12th class week in the fall or spring 16-week session.
+You may withdraw, or drop, from a 16-week course or from the college with a grade of W any time on or before the end of the 12th class week in the fall or spring 16-week session.
 Shorter semesters have prorated drop dates.

 If you drop a course before its census date, or official reporting date, the course is deleted from your enrollment, does not earn any grade, and does not appear on your transcript.
 If you drop a course after the census date, a grade will be included on your transcript.